coq/bot/README.md

 ## How to use the **@coqbot** instance ##

 ### As a GitHub App

+Note: Installing as a GitHub App is still in an experimental stage and you may frequently receive requests to expand permissions.

 The bot can be installed as a GitHub App to either your account or organization (insert link to the app in the marketplace).
 Once you finish the installation, follow these steps: